 Happiness isn’t a destination but a result of choices.
-When you’re using your money well and working towards your vision for life the result are feelings of happiness.
+When you’re using your money well and working towards your vision for life, the result is feelings of happiness.

 5. Money can be created

 Another money belief concerns our time.
 Most of us exchange our time for a paycheck.
-We value money more than our time and many spend money on things that don’t matter.
-I used to believe the only way money could be created was to exchange more hours at work.
+We value money more than our time, and many spend money on things that don’t matter.
+I used to believe money was made by exchange more hours at work.
 That all changed when I finally realized I could make money with money.

 What is your relationship with money?

 Acknowledge your existing money beliefs to reassess your relationship with money.
 Uncovering the reasons behind your financial behaviors can help you achieve your financial and life goals.